 If something is broken off your instrument you should bring the instrument back to the store immediately to avoid damage.
-We will assess the damage to determine if we can repair while you wait or give you another instrument.
+We will assess the damage to determine if we can repair it while you wait or give you another instrument.

 What can I do to control humidity in my home?

-We encourage customers to keep the humidity levels in their home between 40% - 60%.
+We encourage customers to keep the humidity levels in their homes between 40% - 60%.
 This will ensure the instrument does not get damaged by low humidity levels.
 Portable humidifiers or HVAC system humidifiers can be used to control humidity within your home.